bsbrl/Motorized-Commutator/README.md

 # Computer vision guided open-source active commutator for neural imaging in freely behaving animals

 This repository contains the necessary software, CAD, and PCB fabrication files, and instructions needed to setup a CV guided open-source active commutator for neural imaging.
+The software files include the Python and Teensy codes for live tracking and cable tangling elimination.
+The CAD files are a combination of SolidWorks assembly files, SolidWorks part files, and step files.

 # PCB Fabrication